Mandla7784/MANDYO434_wfc2401_Group_B-_Mandla-Dyonase_DJS04-main/README.md

 ### Documentation and Comments

-Throughout the code, comments have been added to explain the purpose and functionality of each object and function.
+Throughout the code, comments have been added to explain the purpose and functionality of each component and function.
 This includes:

-- Describing the purpose and expected behavior of each object and function.
+- Describing the purpose and expected behavior of each component and function.
 - Explaining the input parameters and return values of functions.
 - Providing examples of how to use the functions.

-## Styleguides
+## Style Guides

 The refactored code follows established JavaScript and HTML coding conventions and best practices, such as: